NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 The other is using the ``--weight-image`` option (also supported by the jitter solver, :numref:`jitter_solve`).
 In locations where a given georeferenced weight image has non-positive or nodata values, triangulated points will be ignored.
-Otherwise each reprojection error will be multiplied by the weight closest geographically to the triangulated point.
+Otherwise each pixel reprojection error will be multiplied by the weight closest geographically to the triangulated point.
+The effect is to work harder on the areas where the weight is higher.

 Such a weight image can be created from a regular georeferenced image with positive pixel values as follows.
 Open it in ``stereo_gui``, and draw on top of